 Beverly Stein accepted a flag flown over the Captial in recognition of the Cape Meares Community Association.

-The legislators spotlighted the work of the Cape Meares Community Association, which is working to secure and preserve the watershed “for the future drinking water of generations to come.”
+Excerpt of article by Romy Carver in the Tillamook Pioneer posted 2-25-2025 (Link to full article and photos and video by Don Backman) The legislators spotlighted the work of the Cape Meares Community Association, which is working to secure and preserve the watershed “for the future drinking water of generations to come.”
 They are also nearly doubling the size of the Cape Meares Wildlife Refuge.
 Merkley presented the group with a flag which had been flown over the Capitol.
 The group’s spokesperson, Bev Stein, expressed worries about the “turmoil of the Trump/Musk administration” hindering the progress of the project, but stated, “We take comfort in knowing we have the full support of Senator Merkley and Congresswoman Bonamici.
 Their support and the determination and persistence of our ‘little community that could’ gives us optimism that we will succeed.
 And your activism and resistance to the chaos, cruelty and incompetence of the current administration gives us hope not only for our project but for similar worthy efforts throughout the state and nation.”

-If you are interested in learning about the importance of eelgrass protection, the Tillamook Bay Estuaries Partnership’s eelgrass expert, Flynn DeLaney, will present information and results of a study he has conducted focusing on eelgrass in Tillamook Bay.
-The presentation is open to the public, on Thursday, February 20 at 6:30PM, at a Coastal Conservation Association meeting, held at the ODFW field office located at 4907 Third Street in Tillamook.
+CMCA Support for Eel Grass Protection Bill HB3580 If you are interested in learning about the importance of eelgrass protection, the Tillamook Bay Estuaries Partnership’s eelgrass expert, Flynn DeLaney, will present information and results of a study he has conducted focusing on eelgrass in Tillamook Bay.
+The presentation is open to the public, on Thursday, February 20at 6:30PM, at a Coastal Conservation Association meeting, held at the ODFW field office located at 4907 Third Street in Tillamook.

 The Tillamook County Visitors Association recognized the Watershed Conservancy Project with the 2024 award for Excellence in Community Stewardship.
 CMCA President Beverly Stein represented the community at the February 2025 TCVA Awards banquet.

-We have a puzzle exchange at the Community Center!
+We have a puzzle exchangeat the Community Center!
 And if you buy a puzzle at Goodwill you can return it for store credit within 30 days and buy another puzzle!

 The CMCA Aging with Grace working group (formally the Aging in Place and Preparing for End of Life) has compiled helpful resource links and information on the dedicated Aging with Grace webpage.